iambenbright/dart-for-the-impatient/01 - Variables/variables.md

 # Variables

-- holds reference to data in memory
+- hold reference to data in memory
 - the type of data can be inferred or explicit declared

 ## How to create and initialize variables